-The Pierce County Poor Farm farmstead located at 7819 Riverside Road E in Sumner, WA was determined in 2009 to be locally significant under Criterion C for the integrity of its architectural character.
+The Pierce County Poor Farm is located at 7819 Riverside Road E in Sumner.
 The main building was constructed in 1900 in the Beaux Arts style with poured concrete and stucco walls.
 An additional single-family residence, constructed in 1935 is also on the site.
 American Autoclave Co., a research facility provider, currently occupies the site, although the main building appears to be vacant and in poor condition.